mbarnettHMX/beneficial-ownership-engine/docs/deployment/AKS_DEPLOY.md

   python -c 'import os,base64; print(base64.urlsafe_b64encode(os.urandom(32)).decode())'
   ```

-- `{COOKIE_NAME}` is the cookie name in the browser that will store the auth token (e.g. `_auth_token`).
+- `{COOKIE_NAME}` is the cookie name in the browser that will store the authorization token (e.g. `_auth_token`).

-Once you have the file properly set, create the namespace for the oauth service and apply the secrets to the cluster:
+Once the file is configured correclty, create the namespace for the oauth service and apply the secrets to the cluster:

 ```bash
 > kubectl create namespace oauth-proxy